-Customer Personas – Part 1: What They Are, What They’re Not and Why They Matter
+Customer Personas – Part 1: What They Are and Why They’re So Valuable

 What are customer personas?
 Are they imaginary customers?
 What’s the big deal – why do I need them?

 Think you already know all about customer personas?
 You may want to think again.

 Most entrepreneurs believe that creating a persona is simply a matter of thinking up (i.e., imagining) a very specific customer that fits a detailed profile.
 But they would be wrong.

 In my recent post on how to find your target audience, Step 2 recommends building a persona for each of your customer segments.
 Several people wrote in with questions – usually a good indicator that others are wondering the same thing.